newsnowlabs/dockside/docs/setup.md

     - `images`: Docker images the user is permitted to launch, subject also to the profile (object or array)
     - `runtimes`: Docker runtimes the user is permitted to use using, subject also to the profile (object or array)
     - `auth`: the auth/access levels the user is permitted to specify for a devtainer's router, subject also to the devtainer's profile (object or array)
+- `ssh`:
+    - `authorized_keys`: an array of standard ssh authorized keys strings that will be automatically written to devtainers' `~/.ssh/authorized_keys` files for devtainers owned by, or shared with, the user (as 'developer')

 You should add one record to `users.json`, and one record to [`passwd`](#passwords), for each registered user in your team.